 Over the last three to four years, we went from desktop ready websites to all websites needing to be mobile-friendly.
 What does this mean?
 Quite simply, this means that your website needs to size down to fit on any device and preferably look nice on any device.
 More people use cell phones to search the internet these days.
 Desktops usage is now in the minority.
 “According to official Google statements, more than 50 percent of search queries globally now come from mobile devices” (https://searchengineland.com).
 If your website is not mobile-friendly than often potential customers will leave your website and go to the next company.
 Nobody likes having to scroll sideways around a website.
 Our attention span and patience level are not high enough to spend more than a few seconds on an older website.

-It is not only customers who don’t like your older website.
-Google may rank you lower than other businesses in your market for not being mobile responsive, which could be missed opportunities to be found via the internet.
+It is not only customers who don’t like your older sites.
+Google may rank your business lower than other businesses in your market for not being mobile responsive, which could mean missed opportunities to be found via the internet.
 Seem important, yet?

 Staying up with the Latest Trends